cache2k/cache2k/src/site/markdown/index.md

 Java applications.
 The implementation leads back to a project started in 2000, hence the name cache2k.

+## Features at a glance

+The main aim is to get a small footprint core cache implementation which does

+ * One of the fastest cache for JVM local caching, see [the benchmarks page](benchmarks.html)
+ * Exception handling and resilience
+ * Null value support
+ * Expiry/update on time
+ * Variable expiry per entry
+ * Blocking read through, avoiding the thundering herds problem
+ * Refresh ahead
+ * Build-in efficient statistics (Cannot be disabled)
+ * JMX
+ * ...

+Since it is fresh open source, we will put up a detailed description of each feature as well polish the API and semantics one after another.

+## Status

+We use every cache2k release within production environments.
+However, some of the basic features are still evolving and there may be API breaking changes until we reach version 1.0.

+## Roadmap

+  * _1.0_, finalize JSR107 JCache support, stabilize API, documentation (April/May 2016)
+  * _1.2_, improve Bulk performance, reduce threads needed for timing (June 2016)
+  * _1.4_, async support (August 2016)
+  * _1.6_, persistence and off-heap features (November 2016)

+Disclaimer:

+The information presented is not a commitment, promise, or legal obligation to deliver any material, code or functionality.
+Product capabilities, schedules and features are subject to change.
+To drive the project direction please vote for a feature by commenting "+1".
+If you need a commitment or need a special feature for your own product, please contact us.

 ## News

   * **Version 0.23.1, 2016-04-07**: Switch to Apache license, bug fix, See [Version 0.23.1 release notes](0/23.1.html)